For those of you who do not know, Wallpaper Engine is a popular Windows application used to create or use interactive wallpapers.

-While it does affect FPS and computer performance, said effect is more often inconsequential than otherwise.
+While it does affect FPS and computer performance, said effect is more often insignificant than otherwise.

 Although this does depend on the quality and complexity of the specific wallpaper, as well as the intensity of other apps you are using.

-Not to worry, because it is easy to set the application, so it pauses or stops the live animation while you are running other applications or games on full screen.
+Not to worry, because it is easy to set the application, so it pauses or stops the live animation while running other applications or games on full screen.